-“Yes, it is,” said Ze, dipping his own cup into the broth.
+“Yes, it is,” said Ze, dipping his own cup into the pot.

-And the more I drank, the better it got.
+And the more I drank the better it got.
 The effect was so surprising, I started to think I could bottle the stuff and make millions.
 I’d give it some pharmaceutical sounding name like Caldozone, or Brothamine, or Ichthiolidamide (uh, no—not that).
-Conscious of Mamede patiently waiting, I downed my cup and filled it up for him.
+Conscious of Mamede patiently waiting, I downed my cup, rinsed it out, and filled it up for him.

 Having finished our consommé, Ze and João worked together to prepare the main dish, called pirão.
-This was simple enough: João held the dishpan containing the farinha while Ze poured in the remaining broth, stirring it with a spoon until he had a thick paste that looked like oatmeal cookie dough.
+This was simple enough: João held the dishpan containing the farinha while Ze poured in the remaining broth and stirred it in with a spoon until he had a thick paste that looked like oatmeal cookie dough.
 Both pot and pan were then placed on the icebox lid where a plywood cover protected the Styrofoam.
 Our lunch was ready and the table was set.